VIoTGPT: Learning to Schedule Vision Tools in LLMs towards Intelligent Video Internet of Things: VIoTGPT

 \subsection{Tools, Training Dataset, and Benchmarks}

-The training datasets and evaluation benchmarks are established based on 11 vision tools across three categories, as shown in Figure~\ref{fig:tools}.
-The instructions and golden labels are collected semi-automatically illustrated in Figure~\ref{fig:annotation}, with initial annotations for practicability, ChatGPT for semantic generalization, and expert review for correctness.

-Considering privacy and copyright, images and videos used in this paper are publicly available~\cite{zheng_scalable_2015}, web-collected~\cite{Nagrani17b}, or self-made surveillance videos.
+VIoT-Tool is established based on 11 represented vision tools, as shown in Table~\ref{fig:tools} Considering privacy and copyright, images and videos used in this paper are publicly available~\cite{zheng_scalable_2015}, web-collected~\cite{Nagrani17b}, or self-made surveillance videos.
 For convenience, all the videos used in the knowledge base are represented as 125 city-level names.
-Specifically, tools and the corresponding training datasets and benchmarks are introduced as follows respectively.